6reen7ea/PROJECT-1.-HeadHunter/README.md

 - Gained experience building a full exploratory analysis pipeline from scratch

 ## Language note
 The original notebook and comments are in Russian, as this was a Russian-language bootcamp.
-However, all visuals and logic are understandable regardless of language.
-Key project details are summarized here in English.